klwlau/LEEM-Fourier-Optics/README.md

 - pytz 2019.2+

 # Simulation Setup
-Users can match the simulation with their LEEM setting by turning constant in the program.
+Users can match the simulation with their LEEM setting by tuning constants and sample in the program.

 ## 2D FO Simulation Setup
+In 2D FO Simulation, user can setup the constants in the `constants2DFO.py` file.